|

 acres, there is no one road.
 As a general guide, the Garden

-State Parkway from Mile Marker 80 to Mile Marker 5(?) is the
+State Parkway from Exit 82 to Exit 13 is the easterly boundary;

-bounds; and mid-Cape May County to the south and Plumsted in
+are the westerly bounds; and mid-Cape May County to the south

-the north mark the north-south.
-Please look at the map
+and Plumsted in the north mark the north-south.
+Please look

 the Pine Barrens and the Pinelands? |

-refers to a geological area, defined by both the State of New
+political area, as defined by both the State of New Jersey (to

-Jersey (to define the Pinelands protection area) and the Federal
+define the Pinelands protection area) and the Federal government

-government (for the purpose of defining the Pinelands National
+(for the purpose of defining the Pinelands National Reserve.)

-Reserve.
-The Pine Barrens is more of a socialogical region contained
+The Pine Barrens is a geographical region contained within the

 running stores and banks, buying groceries and clothes; and